Rotaerk/haskellTutorial/Chapter1.md

 `num = 1 + 2`

-A binding declaration is just one of many types of **declarations**, or statements that declare something to be true.
-More will be introduced later.
-It is important to note that although they are part of Haskell, declarations are *not* expressions and are *not* evaluated.

-Every declaration has a limited context in which it is considered true, called its **scope**.
-In the case of a binding declaration, its scope can also be referred to as the variable's scope.
-If a declaration is considered true (or a variable is bound) in a given context, then the declaration or variable is said to be "in scope".

-GHCi allows you to enter binding declarations, and they remain in scope for the rest of the GHCi session unless you enter another that re-binds the same variable name.
-Go ahead and try entering the above example.
+GHCi allows you to enter binding declarations, so try entering that example.
 Notice that GHCi doesn't reply back to you.
-This is because, again, declarations are not expressions and cannot be evaluated.
+This is because binding declarations are not expressions and cannot be evaluated.
 Once you've entered that binding, enter the expression `num` and note the result.

+At this point it is worth mentioning that Haskell's evaluation process is **lazy** by default.
+This means it will not evaluate an expression that it does not need to.
+For instance, the expression `1 + 2` that was bound to `num` was not evaluated until you prompted GHCi for its value by entering `num`.

 Variable names must start with a *lowercase* letter or an underscore (`_`), while the remaining characters may be letters (including uppercase), digits, apostrophes (`'`), and underscores.
 Within